 It’s a magical and exciting story set in contemporary Ireland that’s purported to be written by an eleven year old boy called Liam and his seven year old sister Aoife.
 These siblings go up against a mysterious figure called the Story Thief who steals story ideas from writers.
-Over the course of the twelve episodes of the series, the children battle to save their father and his stories and their own lives.
+Over the course of the twelve episodes of the series, the children battle to save their father and his stories and memories and their own lives.

 As a twelve episode series with an ongoing storyline, the episodes are ideally read in chronological order, but each episode recaps the story so far at the start.

-Each episode has a few photos or images which could be shown to groups on interactive white boards or screens, but the series is primarily designed to be read aloud by teachers or other adults working with children.
+The series is primarily designed to be read aloud by teachers or other adults working with children.
 Each episode is about 2000 words long i.e. read out loud by an adult it would take 15 minutes per episode.
 Children could also read along with the teacher or it be read independently or in pairs or small groups using tablets or print outs.

 This series can be use to work on a number of reading comprehension skills, such as summarizing, predicting, and connecting this story to other stories.
 To assist in this, there are five simple recap questions given in the guidance for each individual episode (see links in drop down menu or at bottom of this section).
 These can be asked to children once they’ve listened to or read the episode.
 Obviously questions can added to or substituted for these.

 2. Writing advice from a different Irish children fiction author each month.